 Anatomy of the State Business Tax Climate Index

 - the corporate income tax – 19.7 percent of the total SBTCI

 - the individual income tax – 30.2 percent of the total SBTCI

 - the sales tax – 24.0 percent of the total SBTCI

 - the unemployment insurance tax – 9.5 percent of the total SBTCI

 Source: Tax Foundation, 2021 State Business Tax Climate Index, October, 2020, and Council on State Taxation, Total State and Local Business Taxes: State-by-state Estimates for FY19, October 2020.

 The weights assigned to the five component indexes are based on how much the taxes vary from state to state; since there is more variation across states in the use of individual income taxes than in property taxes, the income tax gets much more weight.
 Bob Tannenwald, for 28 years an economist with the Federal Reserve Bank, has been particularly critical of this approach: “I know of no empirical evidence that businesses use variability as a yardstick for deciding which taxes are most important in choosing a location.
 If I were a rational, well-informed business executive trying to maximize my company’s profits … I would gauge how each tax would increase my costs the most, regardless of how much the tax varied across the states.”2

 To understand how the Tax Foundation’s weights affect the outcome of the index, we took each state’s SBTCI score for each of the five components and then produced an overall score using COST’s weightings instead of the Tax Foundation’s weights.
-The differences are striking: The average change in rank was 9 positions, and 22 states’ rankings changed by 10 or more positions including five whose rank changed by 20 or more positions.
-For example, Washington fell from 12th to 32nd, Texas from 10th to 31st, while New Mexico rose from 35th to 18th and Ohio from 42nd to 22nd.
+The differences are striking: The average change in rank was 9 positions, and 22 states’ rankings changed by 10 or more.
+Nevada fell from 7th to 38th and Kentucky from 24th to 46th, while Oklahoma rose from 27th to 4th and Ohio from 38th to 11th.